b0b-io/rex/librex/design.md

 └─────────────────────────────────────────┘
 ```

+## Implementation Guidelines

+### Concurrency Model

+**Decision**: librex uses a **synchronous/blocking architecture** with no async/await.

+**Rationale**:
+- HTTP operations are sequential request-response patterns (no concurrent I/O within the library)
+- Simpler API surface for consumers
+- No async runtime overhead (smaller binary, faster compilation)
+- Easier testing and debugging
+- Consumers can choose their own concurrency strategy

+**HTTP Client**: Use `reqwest::blocking` for all network operations.

+**Parallelism**: When consumers need parallel operations (e.g., fetching multiple manifests),
+they can spawn multiple instances of librex in separate threads/tasks.

+**Benefits**:
+- Library stays simple and predictable
+- CLI can use `rayon` for data parallelism
+- TUI can use threads + channels for background operations
+- No forced dependency on tokio or any async runtime

 ## Part 1: Core Engine Design (librex)

 The core engine is implemented as a Rust library crate that provides all